-10 Delicious Treats Dietitians Eat to Satisfy Their Sugar Cravings
+10 Delicious Treats Registered Dietitians Eat to Satisfy Sugar Cravings

 DIY chocolate peanut butter ice cream

-It doesn't sound more decadent than this, and Lauren Manganiello, MS, RD, CDN, registered dietitian and certified personal trainer, has found a way to make it healthy.
+It doesn’t sound more decadent than this, and Lauren Manganiello, RD, a certified personal trainer, has found a way to make it healthy.
 (Get her recipe for chocolate peanut butter ice cream.)
-"The frozen ripe banana provides a natural sweetness, while the peanut butter and cacao powder make this recipe very tasty.
-The spinach provides an antioxidant boost, and it's a great way to sneak in extra greens that you won't even taste."
-While indulging in healthy treats every now and again is totally fine, OD'ing on sugar every day isn't.
-These are the signs your sweet tooth is out of control.
+“The frozen ripe banana provides a natural sweetness, while the peanut butter and cacao powder make this recipe very tasty.
+The spinach provides an antioxidant boost, and it’s a great way to sneak in extra greens that you won’t even taste.”
+(These are the signs your sweet tooth is out of control.)

 DIY double chocolate cookies

-"One of my go-to treats are double chocolate cookies," says Alexis Joseph, MS, RD, LD, and founder of hummusapien.com.
-"I think it's super important to not deprive yourself and to live life.
-And let's be honest, I freaking love chocolate."
+“One of my go-to treats are double chocolate cookies,” says Alexis Joseph, RD and founder of Hummusapien.com.
+“I think it’s super important to not deprive yourself and to live life.
+And let’s be honest, I freaking love chocolate.”
 Plus hers are vegan and high in fiber.
-Great news for chocolate-lovers, these 11 next-level chocolates are loaded with unbelievable health benefits.
+(Great news for chocolate-lovers, these 11 next-level chocolates are loaded with unbelievable health benefits.)

 DIY frozen dark chocolate banana pops

-No matter the time of year, a chocolate dipped banana always seems to hit the spot.
-These frozen dark chocolate banana pops are a decadent, grown up take on a childhood favorite.
-And did we mention, they're packed with good-for-you ingredients?
-"These pops are one of my favorites because they include tons of healthy nutrients, like fiber from the bananas, an antioxidant punch from the dark chocolate, and healthy fats from the almonds," says Taylor Riggs, RD, LDN, creator of Simply Taylor, and author of Real Food, Real Simple.
-Wondering what nutritionists eat on the go?
-These are the 17 snacks nutritionists always keep in their bags.
+No matter the time of year, a chocolate-dipped banana always seems to hit the spot.
+These frozen dark chocolate banana pops are a decadent, grown-up take on a childhood favorite.
+And did we mention, they’re packed with good-for-you ingredients?
+“These pops are one of my favorites because they include tons of healthy nutrients, like fiber from the bananas, an antioxidant punch from the dark chocolate, and healthy fats from the almonds,” says Taylor Riggs, RD, creator of Simply Taylor, and author of Real Food, Real Simple.
+(Wondering what nutritionists eat on the go?
+These are the 17 snacks nutritionists always keep in their bags.)

 DIY Paleo mocha truffles

-Raw cashews, medjool dates, raw cacao powder, shredded coconut, ground coffee beans, cinnamon, sea salt, a food processor, and a fridge is all you need to whip up a batch of Paleo mocha truffles.
-"I love these because they are full of superfoods, healthy fats, and taste like heaven," says Shira Lenchewski, MS, RD, and creator of ShiraRD.
-On the Paleo diet?
-These are the snacks you should be eating.
+Raw cashews, Medjool dates, raw cacao powder, shredded coconut, ground coffee beans, cinnamon, sea salt, a food processor, and a fridge is all you need to whip up a batch of Paleo mocha truffles.
+“I love these because they are full of superfoods, healthy fats, and taste like heaven,” says Shira Lenchewski, RD, and creator of ShiraRD.
+(On the Paleo diet?
+These are the snacks you should be eating.)